 How long we retain personal information for

-We may keep personal information as long as necessary for the legal purposes set out above.
+We will keep personal information as long as necessary for the legal purposes set out above.

-We shall share your data with third parties who are performing services on our behalf (for example, where we use third party ticketing organisations), in order to comply with our legal obligations (for example fraud protection) or in order to enforce our rights, property or the safety of the HUMANISTS INTERNATIONAL, its staff, visitors or others.
+We will never sell your personal information to third parties and we will never share your personal information with third parties for their own marketing purposes.
+However, there are some situations where we will need to share your personal information with third parties, for example where they are performing services on our behalf, in order to comply with our legal obligations or in order to enforce our rights, property or the safety of Humanists International, its staff, visitors or others.

-We may share personal information with the following organisations:
+We may share personal information with the following organizations:

 If we have your permission, or it is otherwise made expressly clear in advance, we may share personal information with: